MarsUniversity/ece387-robotics/website/guides/samba/readme.md

 5. Now test it out: `ssh pi@robot_name.local`.
 It should log you directly into the robot, your authentication is handled via [Diffie–Hellman](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) protocol and the certificate we just created.

+# Accessing Windows (or a Samba Share) from Linux

+Sometimes you need to access a Windoze hard drive or another Linux system with a  Samba share from a Linux system.

+1. Edit `/etc/fstab` with the following line: //*server*/*share* *mountpoint* cifs username=pi,password=raspberry,defaults,users,auto 0 0
+    1. *server*: server name like robot.local or an IP address like 10.10.10.2
+    1. *share*: folder to give access too, like `pi` (the default user's home folder)
+    1. *mountpoint*: where to mount the remote system to your local system.
+Typically I put it in /mnt, so something like:
+        ```bash
+        sudo mkdir /mnt/samba
+        sudo chown pi:pi /mnt/samba
+        ```
+    1. Yes, I am using the default user and password ... change however you see fit.
+1. Now this should mount automatically after boot, but if not: `sudo mount -a`